Jianyin-L/parse_url/README.md

 └── Parse_URL.sln
 ```

-- `Parse_URL` folder: contains the application code.
+- `Parse_URL` folder: the main application code.
-    - `Configs`: contains logics to load configurations and read user arguments.
+    - `Configs`: logics around loading configurations and reading user arguments.
 	- `Data`: contains a sample log file `example.log`.
-	- `Models`: contains the data models used in the application.
+	- `Models`: the data models used in the application.
-	- `Services`: contains logics to parse log entries and calculate statistics.
+	- `Services`: logics to parse log entries and calculate statistics.
 	- `Program.cs`: the entry point of the application.
-- `Parse_URL.Tests` folder: contains unit tests for the application.
+- `Parse_URL.Tests` folder: tests for the application.
 - `Parse_URL.sln`: the solution file for the project.

 ## Assumptions :children_crossing: